 The great thing about put options is that they’re like shorting but all brokers have options whereas not every broker has shares to short.

 Options are a great tool that allows you to make money in any market.
 There are strategies for when a stock is moving up, down and even sideways.
 However, since they tend to be risky, it’s imperative to study and practice.

 A stock may look attractive to you but can have a high gamma.
 An option with a higher gamma is a much riskier option.
 However, a contract with a lower gamma is less risky.

 A high gamma means that any stock that has an unfavorable swing will have a bigger negative impact.
 In essence, with high gamma expect volatile moves.
-If you’re day trading options for income this can be good as long as you choose the correct direction.
+If you’re day trading options this can be good as long as you choose the correct direction.

 Using to Form Strategies

 While it may one of the more obscure Greeks it can be used to to form your trading strategy.
 Just think of gamma as a way to measure the stability of an option.